SkyAphid/ClearDialogue/README.md

 [Get a runnable version of JDialogue on the releases page.](https://github.com/SkyAphid/JDialogue/releases)

 ## Also check out:
-Do you work on projects that have thousands of lines of menu text in Google Sheets?
-Check out my open source Table of Contents generator to help you stay organized:
+Do you work on projects that have thousands of cells in Google Sheets?
+Check out my open source Table of Contents generator to help you stay organized with a table of contents:

 [Google Sheets Table of Contents Generator](https://github.com/SkyAphid/GoogleSheetsTableOfContents)